A Minimum Counterexample Proof of the Seymour Second Neighborhood Conjecture via the Graph Level Order: Introduction

-These results originate from Constraint Satisfaction Programming (CSP).
-This is a method that tries to frame the SSNC as a series of logical constraints to be satisfied and optimized by way of SAT solvers.
-This direction has led to increasingly tighter bounds, but it again operates within the realm of the NP-hard problem CSP.
-This makes both scalability and generalization a challenge.
-Also, resolving SSNC through CSP offers little insight into the graphs themselves, which is an issue we aim to resolve with our constructive algorithmic approach.
+These researchers used Constraint Satisfaction Programming (CSP) to find variable assignments that satisfy the conjecture.
+This is a method that frames the SSNC as logical constraints to be satisfied and optimized using SAT solvers.
+While this approach tightens bounds, it remains trapped by the NP-hardness of CSP, limiting its scale.

-In recent work, Diaz et al. \cite{Di} showed that almost all orientations of random graphs satisfy the conjecture.
-This was an extension of the work done by Botler et al. \cite{BMN}, where their work confirms that almost all orientations of \( G(n, p) \) satisfy the SSNC.
-The study by Diaz et al. examines randomly generated graphs, specifically using binomial random graphs with random orientations.
-It demonstrates that in these constructions there are typically Seymour vertices.
-These findings are valuable for understanding the average-case behavior of oriented graphs, and this is a major step towards resolving the conjecture.
-However, identifying Seymour vertices in randomly generated cases fails to identify properties of graphs that either guarantee or prevent the conjecture's truth.
-There are many fundamental set-theoretic and graph-theoretic questions that remain open.
-These are questions that concern the connectivity of graphs, degree distribution, and neighborhood growth.

-Nevertheless, the Diaz et al. \cite{Di} paper does make meaningful progress by considering the contrapositive of the Seymour conjecture.
-In particular, Propositions 4 and 5 in the paper explore the implications of the conjecture being false.
-They show that in such a case, there would be infinitely many strongly connected oriented graphs without Seymour vertices, even if we had a bounded minimum out-degree.
-This line of reasoning draws resemblance to the Decreasing Neighborhood Sequence Property (DNSP) introduced in this paper.
-Though not mentioned in their work and having different implications, the counterexample modeling echoes the motivations that led to the development of DNSP here.